ropensci/roweb/_drafts/2016-03-01-pdftools-and-jeroen.md

 cat(txt[19])
 ```

 Pdftools usually does a decent job in retaining the positioning of table elements when converting from pdf to text.
-But the output is still very dependent on the formatting of the original pdf table, which makes it very difficult to write a generic table extracter.
+But the output is still very dependent on the formatting of the original pdf table, which makes it very difficult to write a generic table extractor.
 But with a little creativity you might be able to parse the table data from the text output of a given paper.

 ## Jeroen Ooms joins rOpenSci !